EsterCortes/Business-Administration-Degree-Final-Assignment/README.md

 # Business and Administration Degree Final Assignment

+Final Assignment's title: The training of human resources in companies.

-These files belong to the final assignment of my Computer Science Degree.
+These files belong to the final assignment of my Business Management and Administration Degree.